prash-kr-meena/obsidian/Kubernetes.md

 5. The `kubectl scale` command to scale the replicas simply from the command line without having to modify the file.
 ![[Pasted image 20230709143501.png|1000]]

-**Note:** if you are running a ReplicaSet with the replica count of say 3, then if you try to manually create a new Pod which matches the selector specified in the ReplicaSet
+**Note:** If you are running a ReplicaSet with the replica count of say 3, then if you try to manually create a new Pod which matches the selector specified in the ReplicaSet, what do you think happens?
+- You might think that a new Pod will be created along side the old 3 pods but it could be a scenario that this pod will not be controlled by ReplicaSet
+- But that is not the case, a new Pod will definetly be created but one of the older pods will be deleted by ReplicaSet as this new Pod will also be controlled by the same ReplicaSet only, and as the ReplicaSet is required to maintain the desired number of Pods, in this case 3 so it will be required to delete the extra pod which is there

 ### Labs - Replica Set